mathieu-benoit/mathieu-benoit.github.io/app/content/posts/2023/validating-admission-policies.md

 error: failed to create deployment: deployments.apps "nginx" is forbidden: ValidatingAdmissionPolicy 'max-replicas-deployments' with binding 'max-replicas-deployments' denied request: failed expression: object.spec.replicas <= int(params.data.maxReplicas)
 ```

-## Exclude namespaces from a policy
+## Exclude namespaces from the policy

 One of the features used with Gatekeeper policies is the ability to `excludedNamespaces` with a `Constraint`.
 Very helpful to avoid breaking clusters with policies on system namespaces.